sodazone/ocelloids-services/guides/TESTING.md

 [12:07:07 UTC] INFO: [1000 ➜ 2000] NOTIFICATION subscription=asset-hub-transfers, messageHash=0x20ad5ddb54c87125bbaf7e90329db6e5ffd577478b96d85034d2826b91c65fce, outcome=Success (o: #217, d: #216)
 ```

-You will notice that in the case of the example, the message on the destination chain was captured first and this is not a problem since the XCM Monitoring Service supports matching of messages out-of-order.
+In this example, the message on the destination chain was captured first.
+This is not a problem since the XCM Monitoring Service supports matching messages out-of-order.

+> [!NOTE]
+> Connecting with light clients may result in a slightly longer wait for finalized blocks compared to RPC connections.
+Consequently, you might notice a short delay in notifications when using light clients.

 ### Update the Notification Method

 The subscription API allows you to update your notification method.
 In this example, we will update the notification from type `log` to type `webhook`.

-Example JSON PATCH request:
+Example request:

 ```shell
 curl --location --request PATCH 'http://127.0.0.1:3000/subs/asset-hub-transfers' \